Marriage Series (Part 1. One In Spirit)

 "For none of us lives to himself or dies to himself."
 (Romans 14:7)

-The triune nature of man also comes into play, how that we are body, soul (mind, will, emotions), and spirit.
-All humans are created with body, soul and spirit within them.
+The triune nature of man also comes into play, how that we are a body, soul (mind, will, emotions), and spirit.
+All humans are created with these aspects of body, soul, and spirit within them.
 The Bible says that we are born into sin and that our spirit is "dead" within us.
 The word for dead means that it is inactive, useless, inert.
 It lives but with no connection to a holy God.
-There is no innate God sense but a separation is present.
+There is no innate God sense but a separation from God is present.
 The Bible says that when we receive Christ as Savior, our spirit is made alive.
-A connection is made, or rather restored to what it was before the fall of man.
+A connection is made or rather restored to what it was before the fall of man.
 The Holy Spirit begins to communicate and motivate our human spirit connected with us that "sits in heavenly places in Christ Jesus."
 We still have the ability to rebel and not listen to the spirit who is in communion with God but to listen instead to the flesh that sins.

 "But God, who is rich in mercy, because of His great love with which He loved us , even when we were dead in trespasses, made us alive together with Christ (by grace you have been saved), and raised us up together, and made us all sit together in the heavenly places in Christ Jesus."
 (Ephesians 2:4-6)